rhenium/twitter-event-stream/README.txt

    * The quickest way to deploy twitter-event-stream would be to use Heroku.
      Click the link and fill forms: https://heroku.com/deploy

- - Run `setup-webhook.rb` to register a webhook and perform the Challenge Response Check required to activate it.
-The web application must be already started.
-Note that `setup-webhook.rb` also requires the environment variables to be set correctly.

-   * twitter-event-stream will receive webhooks at /webhook.

 Usage
 -----